Paradragon/cc-inner-party-timers/README.md

 For example, if we want to track downtime for `Emilie` and `Glasses` party, we would increment the following variable.

-`ccipl.vars.Emilie+Glasses.trackDowntime`
+`ccipl.vars.Emilie-Glasses.trackDowntime`

-After that, next time `Emilie` leaves your party and another member is not `Glasses`, downtime tracking for `Emilie+Glasses` party will start.
+After that, next time `Emilie` leaves your party and another member is not `Glasses`, downtime tracking for `Emilie-Glasses` party will start.

 Next time when either `Emilie` or `Glasses` joins your party again, downtime tracking will stop and values of `lastDowntime` and `maxDowntime` for their party combo will be updated.

-Calculated values can then be accessed from `ccipl.vars.Emilie+Glasses.maxDowntime` and `ccipl.vars.Emilie+Glasses.lastDowntime` variables.
+Calculated values can then be accessed from `ccipl.vars.Emilie-Glasses.maxDowntime` and `ccipl.vars.Emilie-Glasses.lastDowntime` variables.

 The condition of commonEvents, concerned about downtime, would then look similarly to this:
 ```
 # CommonEvent that requires that Emilie and Glasses were not in the party at the same time for at least 10 minutes
-"condition": "party.has.Emilie && party.has.Glasses && ccipl.vars.Emilie+Glasses.maxDowntime > 600"
+"condition": "party.has.Emilie && party.has.Glasses && ccipl.vars.Emilie-Glasses.maxDowntime > 600"
 ```

 After such commonEvent is over, at the end of such event it's advised to do one of the following: